jessieharada6/jessieharada6/README.md

 - 👋 Hi, I’m Jessie.
 - 🌱 A commercial .NET API and integration developer.
 - 💻 Currently, I am learning React, performing a deep-dive on C# and JS.
 - 🍵 Data structures and algorithms is one of my favourite topics.
+- 😌 Coffee and stories keep me sane.
-- 😇 I love open source and aim to contribute!
+- 🐳 I love open source and aim to contribute!
 - 🧚🏻 Looking forward to collaborating on all cloud native projects.

 <!---